“QuickBooks is a huge mess, it’s a complete disaster!”

 To complete this check, go to the reports screen on the left side of your company, then choose “Balance Sheet”.

 You’ll find Opening Balance Equity at the bottom of the report and Undeposited Funds about midway down the report.
-Neither of these accounts should have a balance, though Undeposited Funds, which is a holding account for incoming deposits, will likely have a rotating balance if you invoice through QuickBooks Online.
+Neither of these accounts should have a balance, though Undeposited Funds, which is a holding account for incoming deposits, will likely have a rotating balance.
+Especially if you invoice through QuickBooks Online.
 The key is that the balance in Undeposited Funds gets down to zero at times and doesn’t stick around at high levels.
 A high balance in Undeposited Funds usually means duplicate deposits, or deposits entered incorrectly and not applied to invoices.

 Opening Balance Equity is also an introductory holding account when new accounts are opened.
 It’s relatively normal to have a small amount in this account, but this should be cleared out at the end of each year and should not be added to if QuickBooks is managed correctly.
 If a large amount is held in this account, it needs to be cleaned up.